 5. Bloody show

 As labor begins, or several days before it does, a woman may notice an increase in vaginal discharge that's pink, brown or slightly bloody.
-Called a "bloody show," this discharge is caused by the release of a mucous plug that blocks the cervix (the opening to the uterus) during pregnancy, according to the Cleveland Clinic.
+Called a "bloody show," this discharge is caused by the release of a mucus plug that blocks the cervix (the opening to the uterus) during pregnancy, according to the Cleveland Clinic.
 The mucus plug loosens up as the cervix begins to dilate, or open up, during the first stage of labor.

 6. Diarrhea or nausea

-Some women have frequent loose stools at the beginning of labor or they may start vomiting for reasons that aren't clear, Ludka said.
-It's also not known which came first, for example, whether the diarrhea occurred and then labor began, or if labor started and this caused diarrhea, she explained.
+Some women have frequent loose stools at the beginning of labor, or they may start vomiting for reasons that aren't clear, Ludka said.
+It's also often unknown which started first; for example, whether the diarrhea occurred and then labor began, or if labor started and this caused diarrhea, she explained.